moonbitlang/moonbit-course/course12/lecture_en.md

 }
 ```

 Let's review the derivative rules for any constant function, any variable partially differentiated with respect to itself, the sum of two functions and the product of two functions.
-For example, the derivative of $f * g$ is the derivative of $f$ multiplied by $g$ plus the derivative of $g$ multiplied by $f$.
+For example, the derivative of $f \times g$ is the derivative of $f$ multiplied by $g$ plus the derivative of $g$ multiplied by $f$.
 Using these rules, we differentiate our symbols through pattern matching.
 Since it's partial differentiation, our parameter also includes an index to indicate which variable we are differentiating with respect to.

 - $\frac{\partial f}{\partial x_i} = 0$ if $f$ is a constant function
 - $\frac{\partial x_i}{\partial x_i} = 1, \frac{\partial x_j}{\partial x_i} = 0, i \neq j$